DISCOVERY

 ANNIE PAXTON

-Annie Paxton is a multidiscipline designer whose works often dwell in the liminal space between practicality and aesthetics, strength and delicacy, as well as materiality and spatiality.
-Her design philosophy centres on the poetic quality of everyday life and how design shapes it.
-Paxton’s works often carry a patina that reveals the trace of the hand, underscoring the significance of time and process as crucial materials in her creative process.
+Annie Paxton is a multidisciplinary designer whose works often dwell in the liminal space between the functional and the sculptural; the robust and the fragile; the material and the spatial.
+Her design philosophy centers around how design is influenced by the poetics of everyday life.
+Paxton’s works carry a patina that reveals the trace of the hand, underscoring the significance of time and process as crucial elements in her creative output.

 Image: Annie Paxton, (L-R) Vestige table 01; Vestige Table 02, 2022.